-The Municipal Manager has committed Langeberg Municipality in implementing and maintaining an effective, efficient and transparent system of risk management.
+The Langeberg Municipality is committed to implementing and maintaining an effective, efficient and transparent system of risk management.
 The process of risk management is aligned to the principles as set out in the King IV Report on Governance for South Africa and as supported by the Municipal Finance Management Act (MFMA), Act no 56 of 2003.